 These courses are only open to students in a Master’s programme in Biomedical sciences or a related programme.
 An overview of all these courses can be found in the Biomedical sciences prospectus.

 You can contact the international office on email@example.com with any questions you may have.

 For more general information on studying as an exchange student at Radboud University, please visit the website of the International Office of Radboud university.

-The modular curriculum design at the Nijmegen College of Dental Sciences allows for an intake of students from partner universities in September and March of the academic year, again on individual basis.
-This restriction does not apply to exchange students from partner universities with an exchange contract for non (pre)clinical courses.
+The modular curriculum design of the Dentistry programme allows for an intake of students from partner universities in September and March of the academic year, again on individual basis.

-- The College of Dental Sciences of The Radboudumc does not provide undergraduate courses in English.
+- The Dentistry programme of Radboud University does not provide undergraduate courses in English.

-- The clinical practice dress code is the same for the pre-clinical and the clinical rooms and involves wearing a white clinical coat, long trousers and closed shoes with flat soles.
-The clinical coat is provided by the Dental College.
-In case you wish to wear clinical trousers as well, you are asked to bring your own.
+- The clinical practice dresscode is the same for the pre-clinical and the clinical rooms and involves wearing a white clinical coat, trousers and closed shoes with flat soles.
+You can borrow the clinical coat and trousers from the Dentistry programme.

 - Exchange students will have to pass an infection prevention control test before they can access the clinic.
-This test will be arranged by our Dental College during the first week of your stay.
+This test will be arranged by our Dentistry programme during the first two weeks of your stay.

 Degree seeking students